makemake-kbo/satunna/README.md

 ### Seed

 The seed is used to determine which instructions in what order are used on the user data.
-The first 7 charachters of the Blake2b hash of the input, plus a parity bit determine the seed.
+The first 8 charachters of the Blake2b hash of the input determine the seed.

-## Instruction set
+### The Instruction Set

 |instruction|dst|src|`src == dst ?`|operation|
 |-|-|-|-|-|